Phu255/Nabilarobe-store/README.md

 - Zoom page but all the item not moving (CSS : flex method ,@Media ,margin - padding :auto ,max-height(width) )

-- Add CSS box-shadow ,opacity ,transform: translateY(-5px) to Product#index
+- Add CSS box-shadow ,opacity ,transform: translateY(-5px) to Product#index ,edit hover ,placeholder ,..

+- Sort item

 ***` What I need to practice more :